 The Interface Between Mainstream and Creation Science

-Other times, creationists have picked up fringe scientific ideas that were initially abandoned by mainstream scientists, only to be accommodated many years later.
+Other times, creationists have picked up fringe scientific ideas that were initially abandoned by mainstream scientists, only to be given a second chance many years later.
 This is the case with evidence of the catastrophic carving of the Grand Canyon and the use of oceanic rafting dispersal to explain the distribution of plants and animals around the world.9,10

 Conclusion